COURSE REVIEW

 Once you get into a round here, time takes a back seat.
 Stash that expensive watch in your golf bag and turn off the cell phone.
 Using a cell on this course would be like walking into the Academy Awards in Bermuda shorts.
 It just wouldn't fit.

-Unless perhaps you're snapping a cell phone picture of the flock of geese hanging out on No. 11.
-Hey, the geese know what they're doing.
-No. 11 is the most impressive par 3 on the course.
-You're shooting across a glistening blue lake with colorful flowers and swaying plants partially blocking your view from the tee (somehow, this does look natural).
-It's 202 yards to the flag and if you bail out right, you end up on a grassy swale that all but mocks your now-nil chances of par with a windy chuckle.
+The geese know how to hang right - the 11th is the most impressive par 3 on the course.
+You're shooting across a glistening blue lake with colorful flowers and swaying plants.
+It's 202 yards to the flag, and if you bail out right you end up on a grassy swale that all but mocks your diminishing par hopes with a windy chuckle.

-Whitehawk doesn't lay the hammer to high handicappers.
-In fact, it barely lays a hard goose feather.
-There are a few tall grass forced carries off the tee, but nothing that is going to frustrate to even minor traffic jam degree.
+That hazard notwithstanding, Whitehawk doesn't take a hammer to high handicappers.
+There are some tall-grass forced carries off the tee, but nothing that'll cause more than minor-traffic-jam frustration.
 You can hit it around here even if you're hitting straightforward rolling shots that barely leave the ground.

 Even better, Whitehawk gives you a 348-yard par 4 (No. 5) and a 310-yard par 4 (No. 9) that let average golfers really go for it.
 If you don't try to drive the stream on No. 9, you're probably the one person who really can drive 55 on the freeway.